Leeds update

 When can I start calling them Headingley?

-All jokes aside since Headingley and Roundhay merged the club has been known as Leeds, Leeds Tykes, Leeds Carnegie, Yorkshire Carnegie and Leeds Tykes (again).
+aside since Headingley and Roundhay merged the club has been known as Leeds, Leeds Tykes, Leeds Carnegie, Yorkshire Carnegie and Leeds Tykes (again).
 What a mess!

 On this note, what are people’s views on the way some rugby clubs add an extra word to the club name?
 I’ve never understood why Newcastle added Falcons or Sale with Sharks.
 I understand the historical association with Leicester and Tigers but generally I think it’s an awful Americanism we’ve brought over.